AzureAD/azure-activedirectory-library-for-android/docs/Automation/how_to_run_tests.md

 `adb push "c:\Files\BrokerHost.apk" "/data/local/tmp/BrokerHost.apk" `

+We can also achieve this from within Android Studio using [Device File Explore](https://developer.android.com/studio/debug/device-file-explorer).

 ### Automation Apps Supported Flavors

 The UI Automation can be run against a variety of flavors across the auth library being useds as well as the broker being used.